Phraust/BFGMiner-PHP/README.md

 Simple PHP interface for BFGMiner's API.
 This requires PHP:sockets.

-*I put this together in May 2013, so I don't knof if it works anymore.*
+*I put this together in May 2013, so I don't know if it works anymore.*

 Usage
 -----